Yuying-Jin/DIGIT400static/note/NOSE_on_Ubuntu.md

-# INSTALL NOSE on Ubuntu
+# Run NOSE on Ubuntu

 ## Why to edit this note?

-I edit this note because I meet two problems when I run Nose with git bash or Ubuntu for the first time.
+I edit this note because I meet some problems when I run Nose with git bash or Ubuntu for the first time.

 After installing nose by running `pip install nose` , I run `nosetests` or `nosetests --version `, and bash returns `bash: nosetests: command not found`.
 It seems that the installation failed.
 Ubuntu also return the same error.

-This note also includes the other problem `Attribute Error` when I running `nosetests` after that Ubuntu can locate Nose.
+This note also includes other problems `AttributeError` and `ModuleNOTFoundError` when I running `nosetests` after that Ubuntu can locate Nose.

-## How to solve the two problems
+## How to solve the problems

-I try to install Nose on Ubuntu without special reason.
+I try to install Nose on Ubuntu here because Windows is confusing.

 ### Installation